 Lots of visitors of all ages come to the house to help socialize the puppies and the pups also interact with our own children and the other dogs in the home.
 Northrock puppies experience going on car rides, sleeping in crates and the process of housetraining is begun.

-The puppies are temperament tested using the Avidog Puppy Evaluation Test (APET) and are structurally evaluated to better enable us to successfully match each individual puppy with their forever home.
+The puppies are temperament tested and are structurally evaluated to better enable us to successfully match each individual puppy with their forever home.
 Before they leave for their new homes the puppies are tattooed, given a full vet check up and are seen by a canine chiropractor.
 They leave for their new homes between 9 and 10 weeks of age.
 Northrock puppies are sold on a CKC non-breeding agreement or a co-ownership along with a private contract and health warrantee.
 When new owners pick up their puppy they are given a three generation pedigree, written instructions on feeding, health care, training and grooming.
-Owners receive a copy of the results of any health and genetic tests that have been carried out on the pup’s parents.
+Owners receive a copy of the results of health and genetic tests that have been carried out on the pup’s parents.
 Puppies go home with a supply of food, toys and a blanket that have their litter mates and dam’s scent on them.
 For puppies that remain in Canada, they also receive 6 weeks of free pet insurance.
 Owners can decide if they want to then continue with the insurance.

 If you would like to know more about how we do things at Northrock, if you think you might be interested in a Northrock Barbet or if you would like to learn more about this wonderful breed please do not hesitate to contact me.
 I would love to talk dogs with you!